Hemmanuel05/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that sets the mode of the file to olleh
+a script that creates a directory called my_dir with permissions 751